 With these indicators of a good case, put them in chronological order which should logically explain when and how the route came into being and its use since then.
-This becomes a report which is the basis of an application statement, setting out the individual pieces of evidence with an explanation of their relevance and importance in justifying the request to have the route recorded as a bridleway or restricted byway.
-For each piece of evidence in the application statement, include where the document is located and its reference and arrange them chronologically, with a list of them at the beginning along with grid references and other details of the application.
+The application need only have a list of the evidence and those extracts, however, it can be helpful to add an explanation of your interpretation of the document.
+This may be no more than a sentence for each or several paragraphs, but it becomes a report or statement of the individual pieces of evidence with an explanation of their relevance and importance in justifying the request to have the route recorded as a bridleway or byway.

+For each piece of evidence in the application statement, include where the document is held and its reference, and arrange them chronologically, with a list of them at the beginning along with grid references and other details of the application.